victronenergy/venus-html5-app/README.md

 To include the HTML5 app in the next Venus OS version:

+1. Increment the version number in `package.json`.
+Create and push a commit.
-1. Create & push a tag for the version (do not use `v` in the version name, just the number)
+2. Create & push a tag for the version (do not use `v` in the version name, just the number)
-2. Update the [todo](https://github.com/victronenergy/venus-private/wiki/todo) page for the build
+3. Update the [todo](https://github.com/victronenergy/venus-private/wiki/todo) page for the build

 You should add a note under "waiting for recipe", containing the tag name and the changes included: